devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - In CloudFront you can configure your origin to add a `Cache-Control max-age` directive to your objects, and specify the longest practical value for `max-age` to increase your cache hit ratio.
 - CloudFront supports Server Name Indication (SNI) for custom SSL certificates, along with the ability to take incoming HTTP requests and redirect them to secure HTTPS requests to ensure that clients are always directed to the secure version of your website.
+- If you configure CloudFront to serve HTTPS requests using SNI, CloudFront associates your alternate domain name with an IP address for each edge location.
+The IP address to your domain name is determined during the SSL/TLS handshake negotiation and isn’t dedicated to your distribution.
 - To use field-level encryption, you configure your CloudFront distribution to specify the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them.
 You can encrypt up to 10 data fields in a request.
 - Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
 - You can use geo restriction - also known as geoblocking - to prevent users in specific geographic locations from accessing content that you're distributing through a CloudFront web distribution.
 - Origin Access Control (OAC) enables CloudFront customers to easily secure their S3 origins by permitting only designated CloudFront distributions to access their S3 buckets.
 Customers can now enable AWS Signature Version 4 (SigV4) on CloudFront requests to S3 buckets with the ability to set when and if CloudFront should sign requests.
 Additionally, customers can now use AWS KMS keys SSE-KMS when performing uploads and downloads through CloudFront.
 - You can customize error responses to return a custom error page, it's configured at distribution level.
+- Amazon CloudFront only accepts well-formed connections to prevent many common DDoS attacks like SYN floods and UDP reflection attacks from reaching your origin.

 ### AWS Direct Connect